wpilibsuite/frc-docs/source/docs/hardware/getting-started/how-to-wire-a-robot.rst

 ---------------------------------------------------

 .. image:: images/how-to-wire-a-robot/image5.jpg
-   :width: 600

 Requires: 1/16" Allen, Electrical tape

 1. Using electrical tape, insulate the two connections to the 120A breaker.
 Also insulate any part of the PDP terminals which will be exposed when the cover is replaced.
 One method for insulating the main breaker connections is to wrap the stud and nut first, then use the tape wrapped around the terminal and wire to secure the tape.
 2. Using the 1/16" Allen wrench, replace the PDP terminal cover

 Wago connectors